projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 1. Detect and enumerate RDT allocation capabilities on supported resources such as cache and memory bandwidth.
 #.
-Set up resource mask array MSRs (Model-Specific Registers) for each
+Set up resource mask array MSRs (model-specific registers) for each
-   CLOS (Class of Service, which is a resource allocation), basically to limit or allow access to resource usage.
+   CLOS (class of service, which is a resource allocation), basically to limit or allow access to resource usage.
 #.
 Select the CLOS for the CPU associated with the VM that will apply
    the resource mask on the CP.